mhsefidgar/Cpp/dataStorageCpp.md

 int value = dynamicArray[0]; // access elements by index
 ```

-13. Strings: C++ provides the `std::string` class for working with strings.
+13.  **Strings**: C++ provides the `std::string` class for working with strings.
 It offers various methods for manipulating and accessing string data.
 Here's an example:

 ```